zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure-platforms/software-delivery/_index.md

 ## Project Management

-Software Delivery Stage has an [entry level Epic](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/1451) that collects all the groups roadmaps and projects in progress as a single view.
+GitLab Delivery Stage has an [entry level Epic](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/1451) that collects all the groups roadmaps and projects in progress as a single view.
 This epic is also used for the weekly [Grand Review](../../platforms/#grand-review)

 ### Epics